JortvD/cs4575-g5/reports/g5_browser-extensions.md

 | commission.europa.eu |            0.315 | 0.98%             | 0.425                     |

 # Conclusions and Future Works
+The first observation is Ad-Blocking can substantially reduce energy usage, which supports our hypothesis that blocking ads generally decreases energy consumption.
+This is the most obvious with moderate ads, where using uBlock Origin produced a clear decrease in CPU energy consumption, at times exceeding a 30% reduction (see Table 2).
+When ads were entirely absent, there was virtually no benefit—and in some cases.
+In fact, a slight overhead—associated with running the ad blocker (Tables 1 and 2).
+One of the possible reason is the ad blocker consumes a fixed level of energy while operating.

+In the future, we could improve based on 3 aspects:

+1. Use other browsers(e.g. Firefox, Edge, Tor...) and other ad-Blocker extensions to reduce biases.

+2.

 # References
 [1] Khan, K. A., Iqbal, M. T., & Jamil, M. (2024).
 Impact of Ad Blockers on Computer Power Consumption while Web Browsing: A Comparative Analysis.
 European Journal of Electrical Engineering and Computer Science, 8(5), 18-24.

+[2] Kent Rasmussen, Alex Wilson, and Abram Hindle.
+(2014).
+Green mining: energy consumption of advertisement blocking methods.
+In Proceedings of the 3rd International Workshop on Green and Sustainable Software (GREENS 2014).
+Association for Computing Machinery, New York, NY, USA, 38–45. https://doi.org/10.1145/2593743.2593749
 <!-- #### 👉 Note 1:
 If you are a **software developer** enthusiastic about energy efficiency but you are not particularly interested in scientific experiments, this article is still useful for you.
 It is not necessary to do "everything by the book" but you may use one or two of these techniques to reduce the likelihood of making wrong decisions regarding the energy efficiency of your software.